-Lending or borrowing money within the Group premises in circumstances prejudicial to discipline.
+Lending or borrowing money within the Group premises in the circumstances prejudicial to discipline.

-3.3.6 Properties of the Group, of Other Employees and of the Clients and Suppliers of the Group
+3.3.6 Properties of the Group, of Other Employees and the Clients and Suppliers of the Group

-Wilful destruction or defacement of the Group’s properties or of the other employees or of the Group’s clients and suppliers.
+Wilful destruction or defacement of the Group’s properties or the other employees or the Group’s clients and suppliers.